 8.5 Geriatric Use

 Of the total number of COMIRNATY recipients in Study 2 as of March 13, 2021 (N = 22,026), 20.7% (n = 4552) were 65 years of age and older and 4.2% (n = 925) were 75 years of age and older [see Clinical Studies (14.1)].
 No overall differences in safety or effectiveness were observed between these recipients and younger recipients.

+8.6 Immunocompromised Use

+From an independent report (Kamar N, Abravanel F, Marion O, et al. Three doses of an mRNA Covid-19 vaccine in solid-organ transplant recipients.
+N Engl J Med), safety and effectiveness of a third dose of COMIRNATY have been evaluated in persons that received solid organ transplants.
+The administration of a third dose of vaccine appears to be only moderately effective in increasing potentially protective antibody titers.
+Patients should still be counselled to maintain physical precautions to help prevent COVID-19.
+In addition, close contacts of immunocompromised persons should be vaccinated as appropriate for their health status.

 11 DESCRIPTION